polo7261/bios-extraction-guide/Dell/README.md

 It will output a folder with already extracted `.hdr` file.

+# Unlock CFG Lock

-### Step 2: finding PE32 image section CFG Lock offset
+### Step 1: finding PE32 image section CFG Lock offset

 Drag the ~~`.payload`~~ file which is named as `System BIOS with BIOS Guard vX.X.X` file inside UEFITool window and by pressing `Ctrl + F`, if on Windows, or `Command + F`, if on Mac OS, and selecting `Text` as search criteria, look for `CFG Lock`.